sgoudham/MyWaifuWrapper/README.md

 ### createDefault()

 `createDefault(apiKey)` will provide a default implementation and return a MyWaifuClient ready to be used.
+Only the `apiKey` is required to instantiate MyWaifuClient.

 ```java
 public class Main {